foatto/crud/README.md

 Uses wrapper for Vue.js for tables and forms, SVG for graphics and maps.
 Map subsystem based on a self-written engine.
 The engine supports crud-operations for vector elements on a map.

-## fs_server

-Closed application project, will be removed soon.

 ## mms_server + mms_web

 Application module of transport and fuel consumption control system.